-One of the most important skills you will develop as you grow in your career is performing an account audit in Google Ads, Bing, Google Analytics, and Google Tag Manager.
-An audit helps you understand what has and is happening in the account, where there are opportunities to grow the account, and also cut unnecessary spending.
+One of the most important skills to develop as you grow in your career is performing an account audit in Google Ads, Bing, Google Analytics, and Google Tag Manager.
+An audit helps you understand what has and is happening in the account, opportunities to grow the account, and also to cut unnecessary spending.

-This advanced guide is going to cover what it takes to perform an audit in your advertising account.
+This advanced guide covers what it takes to perform an audit in an advertising account.
 We are going to focus on Google Ads for demonstration purposes and briefly touch on Google Analytics.
 However, we wrote this guide to help you understand what you should be looking for and why it is important in any advertising account.
-We do not want to just focus on one platform.
-You can take what you learn here and apply it to Bing, Facebook, and other advertising platforms, even if the names of features are different, the outcome and intent could be the same.
+We do not want to just focus on one platform; take what you learn here and apply it to Bing, Facebook, and other advertising platforms.
+Even if the names of features are different, the outcome and intent could be the same.
 If you don’t know where you are, then you cannot know if you are doing better than the past in-house person or advertising agency.

 What Is An Account Audit?

-A paid media account audit is a way to review an account (or multiple accounts) for a brand and understand what is happening in the account: how it currently functions, what the rhythm is, and also the past history of the account.
+A paid media account audit is a way to review an account (or multiple accounts) for a brand and understand what is happening in the account: how it currently functions and also what the past history of the account is.

 Why Might An Audit Happen?

 There are a variety of reasons to do an audit

 - You could be taking over an account from another agency or a brand has hired your agency to manage their account.

 - You could also be doing a yearly audit on your own accounts to make sure everything is in order and you are not missing out on any opportunities.